Learn More About Costs of Therapy Services in California and Nevada

 Preventable Conflict in relationships.

-Missed job opportunities due to fear, burnout, or low self-worth
+Missed opportunities in work, relationships, enjoyment due to fear, burnout, or low self-worth

-Unhelpful coping strategies (alcohol, food, tech, over-spending, hours lost scrolling, overthinking, stress from worrying)
+Unhelpful coping strategies (alcohol, food, tech, over-spending, hours lost scrolling, overthinking, worrying with no solution)

-Medical bills in from prolonged stress-related illness (hypertension, panic attacks, sleeping problems, heart palpitations, shortness of breath, digestive issues, etc.)
+Medical bills and prolonged discomforts from stress-related illness (hypertension, panic attacks, sleeping problems, heart palpitations, shortness of breath, digestive issues, etc.)

 Therapy is preventative care.
 You're not just paying to feel better now—you're investing in fewer health costs, better decisions, stronger relationships, and a longer, healthier life.